Script-analysis/AAA_analysis/MeRIPseq analysis/Readme.txt

-MeRIP-seq data processing was conducted using the MeRIPseqPipe pipeline (https://github.com/canceromics/MeRIPseqPipe).
-Key software versions and parameters are provided in the Methods and Supplementary Materials.
-Additional code and configuration files are available upon request.
+We gratefully acknowledge Wuhan SeqHealth Technology Co., Ltd. for their technical support in MeRIP-seq analysis.
+The process was conducted using the MeRIPseqPipe pipeline (https://github.com/canceromics/MeRIPseqPipe).